 What does "validation queued on Salesforce" or "deployment queued on Salesforce" mean?

 Gearset has uploaded your package to Salesforce, and requested that the validation or deployment be run.
-Salesforce has put this request in the queue for processing.
+Salesforce has put this request in a queue for processing.
 Gearset is now polling Salesforce for updates and waiting for the process to begin.